The European market potential for dried ginger

 Examples of Asian recipes that are popular in Europe and that contain ginger are:

-Consumers who like to discover new tastes, new cuisines, exotic products, etc further drive this development.
-This goes hand in hand with some other developments, such as:
+Consumers who like to discover new tastes, new cuisines, exotic products, etc., further drive this development, which matches some other developments, including:

-- Growth of global tourism.
-More Europeans travel to Asian destinations every year, and more foreigners come to Europe every year.
+- Growth of global relations and communications.
+In the past decade, more Europeans travelled to Asian destinations every year, and more foreigners came to Europe every year.

 - Growing consumption of so-called ‘superfoods’.
 Superfoods are ingredients with a particular benefit and ginger is one of them.